Call us now:

 Introduction to Insurance Broker in Thailand

 When considering becoming an insurance broker in Thailand, it is essential to understand the regulatory landscape.
-The insurance industry in Thailand is governed by strict laws and regulations to ensure the protection of consumers and the stability of the market.
+In Thailand, insurance brokers are regulated under the Life Insurance Act B.E.
+2535 (1992), the Non-Life Insurance Act B.E.
+2535 (1992), the Civil and Commercial Code, and the rules of the Office of Insurance Commission (OIC), which set strict requirements regarding licensing, capital, corporate structure, and ongoing compliance.
 This article will provide a detailed overview of the requirements and process for becoming an insurance broker in Thailand.

 Table of Contents